Alfresco/alfresco-ng2-components/docs/core/info-drawer-layout.component.md

 ## Details

 As the name suggests, this is basically just a layout with CSS styling.
-There are three regions where you can add your own content, as shown in the example:

--   info-drawer-title
--   info-drawer-buttons
--   info-drawer-content

 See the [Info drawer layout component](../core/info-drawer-layout.component.md) for an alternative approach that uses tabs to structure the content of the info drawer.

 ## See also